 Things continued to move at some speed as Boylesports bought out smaller companies and added them to its own fleet.
 In 2017 John Boyle stepped aside as CEO to allow Conor Gray to take the reins, creating the post of Executive Chairman for himself, and this partnership obviously worked well because by 2018 the shop tally numbered 250.

 It wasn’t until 2019, though, that Boylesports opened its first bookie on English soil.
 They had been operating stores in Northern Ireland for some time, but when the opportunity to buy out midlands based bookie Wilf Gilbert came up, Boylesports knew this was their opportunity to put down solid roots in the UK.
-This deal bagged them their first 13 stores in England, at a time when other bookies are having to close down.
+This deal bagged them their first 13 stores in England, at a time when other bookies were having to close down.

-Website: Wonderful or Woeful?
+Website & Platform: Wonderful or Woeful?

 Navigation isn’t really an issue, you won’t struggle to find what you are looking for, but the design system results in a lot of back and forth so it isn’t a particularly smooth ride.
 The site is very busy too, which is brilliant in the respect that it is jam packed with great betting markets and features, but other sites have found ways to soften this sensory overload.